 |Paying for subscriptions like Spotify||Contributing to a charity|

-You can set direct debits up to automatically pay bills straight from your bank account.
+You can consent to direct debits being set up to pay bills straight from your bank account automatically.

 They come out of your account regularly, usually once a month, and the amount can change each time.

-The amount needed is taken from your account directly by the business, which means you do not control the amount paid.
-However, they must tell you how much they will take in advance, usually with a bill, email or online statement.
+The amount needed is taken from your account directly by the business, so you do not control the amount paid, but it must tell you how much it will take in advance, usually with a bill, email or online statement.

 You can only set up a direct debit through the company you need to pay.
 You can do this online, by phone, by post or by filling out a form in person to confirm the following, after which the direct debit will be arranged:

 |Your name||Your bank account number|

 |Your bank's name and address||The name on your bank account|